 The policy owner

-The policy owner is responsible for paying premiums and ensuring the right level of cover remains in place.
+The policy owner has control over the policy.
+They're responsible for paying premiums and ensuring the right level of cover remains in place.
 The owner can also make changes to the policy or even cancel it.
-At the time the insurance contract is created, the life insurance policy owner must determine the policy’s beneficiaries, and also has the authority to change those listed as beneficiaries at a later date.
+At the time the insurance contract is created, the life insurance policy owner must choose the policy's beneficiaries, and also has the authority to change those listed as beneficiaries at a later date.

-A beneficiary, meanwhile, is a person who will receive your life insurance payment.
+A beneficiary is a person who receives the life insurance payment.
 Most people nominate their spouse or a child as their beneficiary, but who you choose is entirely up to you.

 It's possible for policies to have multiple primary and contingent beneficiaries, and you can determine the amount (in terms of a percentage) you wish each beneficiary to receive.